-In the First Quarter of Fiscal 2022 and the First Quarter of Fiscal 2021, investing activities provided \$20 million and used \$5 million of cash, respectively.
-During the First Quarter of Fiscal 2022, we converted \$30 million of short-term investments to cash based on our short-term cash needs.
-On an ongoing basis, our cash flow used in investing activities primarily consists of our capital expenditures, which totaled \$9 million and \$5 million in the First Quarter of Fiscal 2022 and the First Quarter of Fiscal 2021, respectively.
+In the First Half of Fiscal 2022 and the First Half of Fiscal 2021, investing activities used \$10 million and \$18 million of cash, respectively.
+During the First Half of Fiscal 2022, we converted \$10 million of short-term investments into cash based on our short-term cash needs.
+On an ongoing basis, our cash flow used in investing activities primarily consists of our capital expenditures, which totaled \$20 million and \$16 million in the First Half of Fiscal 2022 and the First Half of Fiscal 2021, respectively.
+In addition to our capital expenditures in the First Half of Fiscal 2022 and the First Half of Fiscal 2021, we also used certain amounts of cash, which are included in other investing activities, for investments in unconsolidated entities, including minority ownership interests or loans.

 Our cash flow used in investing activities is expected to primarily consist of our capital expenditure investments in information technology initiatives, including e-commerce capabilities; direct to consumer operations, including opening, relocating and remodeling locations; and facilities enhancements for distribution centers and offices.
-Additionally, cash flow from investing activities will include any amounts contributed to or received from our short-term investment accounts, if any.
+Additionally, cash flow from investing activities will include amounts contributed to or received from our short-term investment accounts, if any.